Here are the best smartwatches that work with both Android and iPhone

 Garmin Fenix 7X Solar features a 1.4-inch display and the ability to boost its battery with Garmin's Power Glass, allowing the device to charge off of sunlight.
 It features mapping technology and workout modes to satisfy any sportsperson.

-The Amazfit GTS 2 is a smartwatch to have your eyes on if you're looking for a user experience that remains uniform between the Android and iOS user experiences.
-It runs on RTOS, and while it has a limited feature set compared to Garmin or Fitbit, it can do enough to help you stay on top of your fitness goals and stay connected to your smartphone.
+The Amazfit GTR 4 is a smartwatch to have your eyes on if you're looking for a user experience that remains more or less identical between the Android and iOS ecosystem.
+It runs on operating system that has a limited feature-set when compared to Garmin or Fitbit, but it can do enough to help you stay on top of your fitness goal, while helping you stay connected to your smartphone.

-It comes with a 1.65-inch AMOLED screen with a claimed seven-day battery life.
-Amazfit has built-in 90 different sports modes to track fitness, and the robust build even comes with 5 ATM water resistance.
-Lastly, GTS 2 also has 3GB of internal storage to store up to 600 songs on the device.
+Amazfit has built-in various sports modes to track your physical activity and all of this is presented with the help of PAI — Personal Activity Index — which is a great way to stay on top of your goals, while being able to properly take breaks when needed.
+Also, when it comes to mapping routes accurately, the wearable even features multi-band GPS, a feature that Apple only offers on the Apple Watch Ultra and not the Series 8.

+The wearable comes with a 1.43-inch AMOLED screen which is bright and really gorgeous to look at, something we don't expect from a $200 smartwatch.
+It has a claimed 14-day battery life and its well-built aluminum chassis even features 5ATM water resistance.

 Huawei GT 3 Pro